MrNick-code/CUDA_setup_guide/README.md

 `$ pip install torch==2.5.1+cu124 torchvision==0.20.1+cu124 torchaudio==2.5.1 --extra-index-url https://download.pytorch.org/whl/cu124`

+> [!WARNING]
+> [check](https://pytorch.org/get-started/previous-versions/) this last command.
+It should be different depending on the version you're going for.
+The one above is specifically for Pytorch v2.5.1.

 Then check version again just to make sure, and it should be done :+1: